ugniusalekna/ANN_Practical_Task/README.md

-# Blood flow reconstruction using Physics-Informed Neural Networks
+# Blood flow reconstruction using PINNs
 A research project for the course Artificial Neural Networks

 This repository hosts a project for the ANN course.
 The project focuses on the application of Physics-Informed Neural Networks (PINNs)